-Out of School Suspension (OSS) is the temporary removal of a student from a school for violation of school rules and regulations, for a period of up to ten (10) school days.
+Out of School Suspension (OSS) is the temporary removal of a student from a school for violation of school rules and regulations.
 The principal, or his/her designee, has the authority to suspend a student from school.
-All suspensions will be in accordance with prescribed Board policy and this Code of Conduct.
+All suspensions will be in accordance with prescribed Board policy.
 A student recommended for suspension will be made aware of the charges and given an opportunity to respond.
 Any time an action warrants suspension, a reasonable effort will be made to contact a parent or guardian by telephone and/or by written notice delivered by the student or U.S. Mail.
 The student is responsible for notifying his/her parent/guardian of all written communications from the school.
 Failure to do so may result in further disciplinary action.
-Suspension days constitute excused absences.
+Suspension days constitute unexcused absences.
 A student who is suspended from school may not make up any assigned work during the period of suspension.
 A student who is suspended may not attend or participate in extracurricular or other school activities while suspended.